ruscur/linux3/Documentation/dev-tools/kasan.rst

 Tag-based KASAN is only supported in Clang and requires version 7.0.0 or later.

-Currently generic KASAN is supported for the x86_64, arm64, xtensa, s390 and riscv architectures, and tag-based KASAN is supported only for arm64.
+Currently generic KASAN is supported for the x86_64, arm64, xtensa, s390 and riscv architectures.
+It is also supported on 32-bit powerpc kernels.
+Tag-based KASAN is supported only on arm64.

 Usage
 -----